How to Use VBA Case Statement (13 Examples)

 End Sub

-Here, we have used Option Compare Text so that you can enter your input in any type of case, and then we have declared X as String and X will be assigned to a value which we will enter as an input.
-For vegetables we have created a case that will give a message box saying “Vegetable” and the other case is for fruits which will show “Fruit” in the message box.
+Here, we have used Option Compare Text to enable matching the input in any case format, and then we have declared X as String where X will be assigned to a value which we will enter as an input.
+We have created a case for vegetables that will return a message box saying “Vegetable“, and another for fruits which will show “Fruit” in the message box.

 VBA CASE